A Worm's Life: Reception

 The album generally received mixed to poor reviews.
-Allmusic writer Darryl Cater gave the album 2 out of 5 stars and states that the album "finds singer-songwriter Brad Roberts rummaging through his repetroire in a futile search for a new idea.
+Allmusic writer Darryl Cater gave the album 2 out of 5 stars and states that the album "finds singer-songwriter Brad Roberts rummaging through his repertoire in a futile search for a new idea.
 His glossy pop hooks seem to run over and over again into tunes he's already written.
 When Roberts isn't doing that routine, he's trying in vain to fit wordy lyrics into memorable melodies.
 The uninspired guitar-driven production (which has now left the band's folk roots behind altogether) doesn't help matters."